w3f/Grants-Program/applications/ChatGPT-Substrate-Assistant.md

 We will add a "ChatGPT Substrate Assistant" to a subset of polkaholic.io pages (minimum 8 out of 15).
 We list out 15 pages and a sample query we expect to be able to resolve with some prompt engineering:

 - [Chains page](https://polkaholic.io/) "Which chains had the highest percentage growth of active users month over month in the last 2 months?"
-- [Chain page](https://polkaholic.io/blocks/polkadot) "Find me what swap transactions I did in the last hour"
+- [Chain page](https://polkaholic.io/blocks/statemint) "Find me what dex swap transactions I did in the last hour"
 - [Block page](https://polkaholic.io/block/polkadot/15666391) "Can you find any Arthswap related events in this block"
 - [Extrinsic page](https://polkaholic.io/tx/0xbd5565ececb54ea552b7394a1d051fba1a1b2644c504b385fecceecc94bf2f11) "Show me all the calls related to this extrinsic, ordered by USD value?"
 - [Transaction page](https://polkaholic.io/tx/0x806a78fb8d4acd91f746919b5d1dcb7aae6e05b1827373c5e2df52e298d73e88) "Show me all the events related to this transaction that have the word swap in their ABI"